How To Invest In The Stock Market

 However, for the purpose of this article we are going to assume that you are interested in investing in the stock market.

 At a time when consumer debt is at all time highs and stock market participation is at all time lows, I applaud you for reading this and considering entering the realm of investing.
+The good news is, thanks to the wide array of commission free trading apps, there has never been a better time to begin investing.

-BONUS: Free Stock!
+BONUS: 2 Free Stocks!

 Phase 1: Pay Off Debt